 This group treats 600 new gynecologic cancer patients a year and performs more than 1,500 surgical procedures annually.
 This amount of experience with all kinds of cancer assures women they have access to all options.

-The Maternal-Fetal Medicine Consultants of Washington University School of Medicine specialize in providing obstetrical services to women diagnosed with high-risk pregnancies, including those expecting multiple babies.
+The Maternal-Fetal Medicine specialists of Washington University School of Medicine specialize in providing obstetrical services to women diagnosed with high-risk pregnancies, including those expecting multiple babies.
 The practice manages the delivery of approximately 300 high-risk pregnancies each year, including the delivery of more than half of the triplets and quadruplets born in the St. Louis area.

-Five full-time general obstetricians provide prenatal care and delivery for women expecting normal labor and delivery.
+Our full-time general obstetricians provide prenatal care and delivery for women expecting normal labor and delivery.
 Their team approach allows each patient the opportunity to know each of the five doctors in the practice, while keeping prenatal appointments on track and reducing the need to reschedule.
-Each day, one of the five physicians will attend patients, who are in labor and will perform deliveries.
+Each day, one of the physicians will attend patients, who are in labor and will perform deliveries.

 Pediatric and Adolescent Gynecology